helmhotzgang/fillhakunamatata/README.md

 Open the file, it uses the selenium library.
 It spams login with random stuff and reloads the browser to reload the page.
+This is purely for educational purposes and should not be used on the real website, even though the code suggests it it is meant for purely local application.
+If you need the website locally you can use a programm like WinHTTrack.